Casehero

 Uber Corporation receives 20% of the charge fees paid by the drivers.
 Aside from that, they make more profit when the app grows in popularity.

 Uber, a sharing economy firm, considers the driver-partners as independent contractors.
-Thus, the company incurs saving by not offering employment benefits & social security schemes.
+Thus, the company incurs savings by not offering employment benefits & social security schemes.

 Uber does not invest in a fleet of cars.
 Instead, the company invests in software that connects drivers and passengers, which is highly scalable and has a considerably more significant profit margin.